data-umbrella/event-transcripts/2023/84-tom-quarto.md

 39:30 Quarto Resources (installation)
 39:44 Quarto resources: video tutorials
 40:13 Q: Can Quarto documents be shared like Overleaf docs and can users import article templates for specific journals into Quarto?
+41:39 new!
+Manuscript option to bundle an entire project together (bundle can be shipped to a journal) 42:48 Q: Is Quarto git friendly?
+43:28 Q: Has Quarto already been used in published scientific work?
+44:14 publishing books with Quarto
+44:22 Q: Any general suggestions for outputting to docx (Word)?
+45:20 Q: Any tips on how Quarto can help conda users?
+46:14 Q: Can you use GitHub Actions with Quarto?
+47:18 Q: Can you have individual environments for each blog post?
+49:50 Download CLI (command line interface) for Quarto 51:10 Example Gallery
+51:44 nbdev project

 ```
 https://github.com/data-umbrella/event-transcripts/issues/92